We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Automated valuation model (AVM): AVM appraisals rely on software to analyze data to assess your home's market value.
 AVM appraisals tend to be quick; however, if you've made significant changes to your home, the software may have outdated information, causing an inaccurate appraisal value.

-• Hybrid appraisal: If your home undergoes a hybrid appraisal, a third party inspects the property and gives the information to a licensed appraiser.
-This approach can be cheaper than a full appraisal, but the inspection quality can affect the results.
+• Hybrid appraisal: If your home undergoes a hybrid appraisal, a third party inspects the property and provides the information to a licensed appraiser.
+This approach can be cheaper than a full appraisal, but the quality of the inspection can affect the results.

 • No-appraisal: If you bought your home recently, have an existing relationship with the lender or are applying for a relatively small loan amount, the lender may waive the appraisal requirement entirely.
 No-appraisal loans are convenient, but you may pay a higher interest rate or be subject to stricter loan maximums than if you underwent a full appraisal.